Famous Studios: Home media

 As of 2021, there has been no official release of the Paramount-owned Famous Studios library.
-Many of the cartoons are in the public domain and widely available (albeit usually in poor quality) in several low budget DVDs and Blu-Rays sold in supermarkets and department stores.
-In 2012, Thunderbean Animation restored and released a collection of public domain Noveltoons on DVD entitled Noveltoons Original Classics.
+Many of the cartoons are in the public domain and widely available (albeit usually in poor quality) in several low-budget DVDs and Blu-Rays sold in supermarkets and department stores.
+In 2012, Thunderbean Animation restored and released a collection of public-domain Noveltoons on DVD entitled Noveltoons Original Classics.

 In 2008, Warner Home Video released Popeye the Sailor: 1941–1943, Volume 3, the third volume of a series of Popeye DVDs.
 It contained all the black & white Famous Studios Popeye cartoons alongside the last of the Fleischer shorts.
 In 2018, Warner Archive released Popeye the Sailor: The 1940s, Volume 1 which continued where the previous set left off and contained the first 14 Technicolor Famous Studio cartoons from 1943 to 1945.
 Warner Archive continued the collection with Popeye the Sailor: The 1940s, Volume 2 and Popeye the Sailor: The 1940s, Volume 3 officially collecting all the Popeye cartoons from the 1940s.
 The remaining Famous Studios Popeye cartoons from the 1950s have yet to be released.

+Additionally, in 2006 to coincide with the release of Superman Returns, Warner Home Video restored and released all the Fleischer and Famous Studios Superman shorts as bonus material on The Christopher Reeve Superman Collection and Superman Ultimate Collector's Edition box-sets.
+Later in 2009, Warner Home Video released a standalone DVD set entitled Max Fleischer's Superman: 1941–1942 which contained all the Fleischer and Famous Studios Superman shorts.
+In 2023, Warner Bros.
+Home Entertainment released a Blu-Ray version entitled Max Fleischer's Superman: 1941–1943.

-During the 1990s, Harvey Entertainment produced, The Harveytoons Show that collected most of the Harvey owned Famous cartoons, first aired in syndication with the series being consulted by animation historian Jerry Beck.
+During the 1990s, Harvey Entertainment produced The Harveytoons Show, which collected most of the Harvey-owned Famous cartoons, first aired in syndication with the series being consulted by animation historian Jerry Beck.
 In 2006, Classic Media released 52 of the show's 78 episodes on a four-disc DVD set titled Harvey Toons – The Complete Collection.
-In 2011, Vivendi Entertainment and Classic Media released all Herman and Katnip cartoons on a single disc DVD set titled Herman and Katnip: The Complete Collection.
+In 2011, Vivendi Entertainment and Classic Media released all Herman and Katnip cartoons on a single-disc DVD set titled Herman and Katnip: The Complete Collection.
 Also in 2011, Shout!
-Factory under licence from Classic Media released 61 of 78 Casper cartoons from The Harveytoons Show on a three-disc DVD set titled Casper the Friendly Ghost: The Complete Collection.
-On November 2, 2021, Universal Pictures Home Entertainment released all of the Harvey-owned Famous Studios cartoons on a 3-disc DVD boxset titled The Best of the Harveytoons Show.
+Factory under license from Classic Media released 61 of 78 Casper cartoons from The Harveytoons Show, on a three-disc DVD set titled Casper the Friendly Ghost: The Complete Collection.
+On November 2, 2021, Universal Pictures Home Entertainment (through Studio Distribution Services joint venture label) released a three-disc DVD boxset titled The Best of the Harveytoons Show.